 The Spectrum of Trauma: Big “T” and Small “t”

-- Big “T” traumas are single, life-threatening, or catastrophic events.
-Examples include combat, serious accidents, natural disasters, or severe abuse.
+- Big “T” traumas are acute, life-threatening, or catastrophic events (e.g., combat, natural disasters, acute sexual violence) that precipitate classic Post-Traumatic Stress Disorder symptomology.

 How Emotions Are Stored in the Body